 When will Single Touch Payroll come into effect?

 For employers with 20 or more employees, single touch reporting will be mandatory from July 1 2018.

 For employers with 19 or less employees, it is expected that single touch reporting will be mandatory from July 1 2019

 It’s important to note that you need to do a “headcount” on April 1 2018 to determine if you have 20 or more employees.
 Even if you drop under 20 employees by July 1, you may still be considered a substantial employer and be required to use STP reporting, so it’s important that you perform a headcount in April.

 How will this impact my payroll?

 In essence, nothing will change in how you process payroll.
-The main thing is that after each “payroll event” your payroll software provider will need to send some additional reporting information to the ATO.
-If your software provider doesn’t support Single Touch Payroll by July 1 2018 and you employ 20 or more employees, you may need to look for another provider.
+The main thing is that after each “payroll event” you will have to send some additional reporting information to the ATO.
+The obligation is on the employer to send information to the ATO – not the software provider.
+Although this process should be seamless, you (or your registered agent) will need to provide the authorisation to report this information to the ATO each pay day through your software.
+So, if your software provider doesn’t support Single Touch Payroll by July 1 2018 and you employ 20 or more employees, you may need to look for another provider.

 Will KeyPay support Single Touch Payroll?